Finaps/EventSourcing/README.md

 When updating Event models using the ```Finaps.EventSourcing.EF``` package, all existing Events will be updated with when applying [Entity Framework Core Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).
-Special care has to be taken to not change existing Event data in the database.
+Special care has to be taken to not change existing Event data in the database when changing Event models.

-For SQL, the NoSQL strategies mentioned above are also applicable, however, there are a few advantages:
+For SQL, most NoSQL strategies mentioned above are also applicable, however:

-5. When **adding constraints**, you can choose to validate them against all existing Events in the database, allowing you to reason over the validity of all Events as a whole.
+5When **adding constraints**, you can choose to validate them against all existing Events in the database, allowing you to reason over the validity of all Events as a whole.

 ### Performance